 Across both incidents, the unauthorized access was limited to support-level data for approximately 2,000 accounts.
 Kraken said client funds were never accessible or at risk at any point during either incident.
 All affected users have been notified directly.

 Founded in 2011, Kraken is operated by Payward Inc. and serves retail and institutional clients globally across spot and derivatives trading, custody and staking services.
-The exchange has built its reputation in part on security and regulatory compliance across multiple jurisdictions.
+The exchange has recently acquired Bitnomial for $550 million as part of a broader push into U.S. derivatives markets, expanding its regulated footprint at the same time it manages the operational fallout of these insider incidents.